 She nodded, "yes, we had the privilege of knowing the Potters.
 I have pictures of your parents and their friends.
 I can send them if you want?"

 Harry was unsure if he could trust his voice.
 His throat tightened, his mind nearly shutting down at the thought of being able to see his parents' faces.
 He could finally see what they actually looked like!
 A wish that was more dream or fantasy was now going to become a reality.
 He wanted to pinch himself to make sure that he wasn't dreaming.

-"Perhaps we should introduce ourselves properly," Cyrus said, stepping forward and extending his hand.
+"Perhaps we should introduce ourselves properly," Cyrus stepped forward and extended his hand.
 "I'm Cyrus Greengrass, this is my wife Roxanne Greengrass and these are our two daughters, Daphne and Astoria."

-"It's nice to meet you, sir," Harry said softly, shaking the man's hand.
+"It's nice to meet you, sir," Harry shook the man's hand.
 "Did you know my parents too?"

 "Yes, I did, I was two years older than them but I had the distinct pleasure of calling your parents friends especially after they graduated."

 He turned to Mrs. Greengrass, to see a few tears slide down her cheeks.